 The lab assignments are worth 50 points each and represent nearly half of your grade.
-In addition, student teams will complete a mini-GIS Modeling Project worth 150 points in the sixth week (7 reports \ 50 points = 350 + 150 = 450 of 900 total points).
+In addition, student teams will complete a mini-GIS Modeling Project worth 150 points in the sixth week (7 reports 50 points = 350 + 150 = 450 of 900 total points).
 Optional Questions can be investigated in groups but write-ups are submitted individually.

-Submitting Lab Assignments: Store your completed exercises as Word documents in Web Layout View and .doc file format and place in the class BlackBoard Dropbox and then email a note that you have submitted it to the instructor.
+Submitting Lab Assignments: Store your completed exercises as Word documents (.doc) in Web Layout View and place in the class BlackBoard Dropbox and then email a note that you have submitted it to the instructor.
 Do not worry about page breaks or other printer formatting as all exchange of the labs will be in electronic form.
 Grading will use the "Track changes" tool in Word to grade, make comments then return the document.

 Homework exercises will be completed in two or three member teams.
-To help us keep track, please name your homework files with the exercise number followed by the team member names separated by an underscore (e.g., Exercise0\Berry\Smith\Jones.doc).
-The extension "\graded" will be added when it is graded and returned to each of the members on the team (e.g., Exercise0\Berry\Smith\Jones\graded.doc).
+To help us keep track, please name your homework files with the exercise number followed by the team member names separated by an underscore (e.g., Exercise0_Smith_Jones_Brown.doc).
+The phrase "graded" will be added when it is graded and returned to each of the members on the team (e.g., Exercise0_Smith_Jones_Brown_graded.doc).

-Homework assignments are due by 5:00pm on the second Friday following class (eight days to complete).
+Homework assignments are expected by the next class meeting but absolutely due by 5:00pm on the second Friday following class (two extra days to complete if needed; send the instructor an email if extra time is needed).
 This allows an opportunity to discuss concerns during office hours and after class on Thursday if you have difficulties in completing an assignment.
 In addition, the class GTA is available for assistance in the lab as arranged and both the instructor and the GTA are available for assistance via email.